Philipp Haller and Stephen Tu

 mailbox is first scanned to find a matching message.
 If there is no

-matching message after the first scan, the TIMEOUT
+matching message after the first scan, the TIMEOUT pattern

 matches.
 For example, this enables receiving certain messages with a